 The Anatomy of a Letter to the Editor

 Make it short and sweet: Letters to the editor should be very short and to the point.
-There is a 200 word limit.
+There is a usually a 200- to 300-word limit.

 Tell a story: The more personal your letter is the more people you will reach.
-Ask yourself how the proposed legislation will impact you, your family, or friends
+Ask yourself how the proposed legislation will affect you, your family, or friends

 Problem, Solution, Action: In each letter, you should to include the problem, the solution, and the action that you want taken.